hylang/hy/docs/language/index.rst

    application in lisp!)
  - For pythonistas, a great way to start exploring lisp, from the comfort of python!
- - For everyone: a fun and comfortable language that just has a lot of neat ideas!
+ - For everyone: a pleasant language that has a lot of neat ideas!

 Basic intro to lisp for pythonistas